Teahouse Treks

 Day 07: Trek from Dingboche to Lobuche

-After breakfast, the trail climbs slowly above Dingboche.
-You will walk through open alpine land with views of Pheriche Valley.
+After breakfast, the trail climbs gradually above Dingboche.
+You will walk through open alpine land with sweeping views of Pheriche Valley and the surrounding peaks.

 • Altitude: Lobuche – approx. 4,910m / 16,109ft